-At the beginning of the clustering method, we generate a synonym set for each noun present in the corpus using the modified dictionary.
-However, the formatted dictionary can be assumed to be a close set of word entries $W^1, W^2, W^3, ..., W^m$ where the synsets of the entries look like:
+two noun synsets; thirdly, the lack of standard Bengali stemmer, lemmatizer can be handled programmatically using the maximum character matching algorithm (Chakraborty and Bandyopadhyay, 2010, p.
+72); finally it would be helpful further to infer an idea about different senses of noun tokens present in the corpus.
+However, the formatted dictionary can be assumed to be a close set of word entries $W^1$ , $W^2$ , $W^3$ ,...., $W^m$ where the synsets of the entries look like: